 Kivu International has significant experience of supporting institutions in low and middle income countries to influence policy and inform debate.
 This includes:

-Supporting economic think tanks
+Supporting think tanks and advocacy organisations in Myanmar

 Reviewing policy influence and governance programmes

 In 2016, we conducted a review of DFID Malawi’s accountability programming, supporting the development of a business case for major new governance programme.